Artem-Schander/quill-paste-smart/README.md

 Out of the box this plugin will remove all HTML tags and attributes that are not available in the toolbar formats.
 If you don't agree with the default settings, you can decide what is allowed by yourself.
-Also I thought it could be useful to keep the pasted content selected after pasting.
+Also I thought it could be useful to keep the pasted content selected after pasting, so there is a setting for it too.

 A valid configuration could look like this: